Amazon SWF Timeout Types

 A task is considered open from the time that it is scheduled until it is closed.
 Therefore a task is reported as open while a worker is processing it.
 A task is closed when a worker reports it as completed, canceled, or failed.
 A task may also be closed by Amazon SWF as the result of a timeout.

-The following diagram shows how workflow execution and workflow (decider) timeouts are related to the lifetime of a workflow:
+The following diagram shows how workflow and decision timeouts are related to the lifetime of a workflow: